eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel/historic_series.rst

     Some of the data queried could not exist in the database for many reasons, i.e. the entity did not exist in the time where the query requires data, the entity does not report such data, or simply some data is reported with lower frequency than the one asked.
-    In these cases, the graph could not be connected and the points where the data is not retrieved will not be shown.
+    In these cases, the graph would not be connected and the points where the data is not retrieved will not be shown.